-The MPED- II Semester students need to participate in the intramural competition to nurture healthy competition, good judgment and fair play, teamwork, and leadership skills.
-The intramural competition allows students to participate in sport and physical activities without regard for high-performance skill or ability and enhance social interaction through play within a diverse student body and reduce student conflict by encouraging students to manage their emotions appropriately.
-It will promote a lifestyle of healthy habits through recreation and leisure activity involvement.
+The students of M.P.Ed. will engage in sports practice and participate in the intramural competition to nurture healthy competition, good judgment and fair play, team work, and leadership skills.
+Participation in regular sports practice will enhance students skill proficiency and sports performance.
+The intramural competition allows students to participate in sports and physical activities without regard for high performance skill or ability and enhance social interaction through play within a diverse student body and reduce student conflict by encouraging students to manage the emotions appropriately.
+It will promote a life style of healthy habits through recreation and leisure activity involvement.